-This report includes information on working conditions in the Hard Disk Drive (HDD) supply chain of Packard Bell.
-The HHD market is dominated by six HDD manufacturers (Fujitsu, Hitachi Global Storage Technologies, Toshiba, Seagate/Maxtor, Samsung and Western Digital), which together produce 98,4 percent of total factory unit shipments of HHDs in the world5.
-A survey among computer repair shops and technical research department of the Dutch consumer organisation indicates that, similar to other PC brands, the HDDs brands used by Packard Bell varies, implicating that all 6 HDD brands can be found in Packard Bell computers.
-This means that the suppliers of these 6 HDD manufacturers are also part Packard Bell's supply chain and therefore Packard Bell can be held accountable for possible social and environmental problems at these second-tier suppliers.
+Finally, this report also includes information on working conditions in the Hard Disk Drive (HDD) supply chain in Thailand and the Philippines.
+The HDD market is dominated by six HDD manufacturers (Fujitsu, Hitachi Global Storage Technologies, Toshiba, Seagate/Maxtor, Samsung and Western Digital), which together produce 98.4 percent of total factory unit shipments of HDDs in the world.
+A survey among computer repair shops and the technical research department of the Dutch consumer organisation indicates that, similar to other PC brands, the HDDs brands used by Apple varies, implicating that all 6 HDD brands can be found in Apple computers.
+This means that the suppliers of these 6 HDD manufacturers are also part Apple's supply chain and therefore Apple can be held accountable for possible social and environmental problems at these second-tier suppliers.

 To prevent the publishing of any inaccurate information about the company subject in this profile SOMO has executed a review process in which the companies are requested to review the draft profile and inform SOMO about factual misunderstandings.
-However, Packard Bell did not provide any feedback on the draft company profile, despite a positive reaction to this request.